wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.07.11 =
+* Added hook: frm_check_blacklist for disabling the comment blacklist spam check
+* Make nonce id unique per form
+* Make sure there is at least one word before truncation
+* Pro: Check conditional logic when importing dependent data from entries data
+* Pro: Added number field min and max settings to php validation
+* Pro: Added dynamic height to the chosen search field
+* Pro: Allow HTML in the message for the frm-entry-update-field shortcode
+* Pro: Added title parameter to frm-entry-update-field, frm-entry-edit-link, and frm-entry-delete-link
+* Pro: Added end_date parameter to frm-stats shortcode
+* Pro: Added hook: frm_display_value_atts
+* Pro: Added hook: frm_after_duplicate_entry
+* Pro: Added hook: frm_show_it
+* Pro: Add nonce check for importing entries
+* Pro: Fixed display of files with an icon when editing an entry

 = 1.07.10 =
 * Improve ajax form load speed on form builder page
 * Added 4.0 compatibility for deprecated like_escape function